Why does Seeds of Silence recommend spiritual accompaniment for those wanting to develop a discipline of silence?

 Spiritual accompaniment is not therapy or counselling.
 If your accompanist thinks that you need the more intensive kind of support that professionals in these fields can offer, they will suggest this to you.
 They may be able to help find an appropriate person to see, as well as continuing to work with you.

 The diocesan office for your local diocese should be able to put you in touch with this person.
-You can find office contact details on the internet. |
+On line you can find diocesan office contact details for a diocese near you. |